CarsonScott/Linguistic-Agent-System/README.md

 ## Recognition Agent

 A recognition agent B is initialized with a set of built-in classes or categories for low-level information.
-Certain patterns are classified automatically, for instance the perceived changes caused by an action are automatically placed in a “verb” category, while perceived objects in the environment are placed in a “noun” category.
+Certain patterns are classified automatically, for instance using e perceived caused by an action are automatically placed in a “verb” category, while perceived objects in the environment are placed in a “noun” category.
 Each new category that B learns over time is contained by an existing category, making it a subcategory to an already-known supercategory.
 Thus the buit-in classes are required in order for B to successfully acquire more complex categories.

 ## Rewriting Agent